Grounds and Facilities poster

 Your lectures are arranged by the University and you also have weekly ‘supervisions’.
 These are one-to-one or small-group tutorial sessions which give you the advantage of personally-tailored tuition.

-Christ’s Director of Studies for Archaeology is Dr Kate Spence, a Fellow of Emmanuel College whose research focuses on the built environment and culture of Ancient Egypt and Sudan.
+Christ’s Director of Studies for Archaeology is Dr Kate Spence, whose research focuses on the built environment and culture of Ancient Egypt and Sudan.
 She guides you through your course and arranges your weekly supervisions.
 Christ's also has an an expert in Egyptology, Dr Alex Loktionov.

 What do our students think?